95ellismle/Orbital-Visualiser/README.md

 TODO:
 ====

-+ Add feature to use last timestep in calibration
++ Add feature to use last timestep in calibration and change how the code handles the user inputting a higher number of timesteps than there are.
+E.g. if # timsteps in file = 200 and user enters 2000 then currently the code crashes.
+I would like it to just let the user know and use as many steps as it can.

 + Would like to clean up the files, improve code structure.
 Read the docstrings on top of files and carry out what they say.